top of page

 Supporting evidence and information

-The draft Management Plan is informed by a range of supporting evidence and information which you can see below.
+The Management Plan is informed by a range of supporting evidence and information which you can see below.

 Appendices have been drawn together into a combined document for ease of use.
 They include the Protected Landscape Targets and Outcome Framework, evidence bases for carbon and climate and the state of the national landscape report.